|DATE:||April 26, 2013|

 Proper implementation of this requirement should not be burdensome because current procedures for food served in the cafeteria can be applied.
 FNS will continue to review and develop as needed practical food safety guidance to help state and local operators achieve the goals of this legislation.

 State agencies are reminded to distribute this memo and attachment to their program operators immediately.
 School food authorities should contact their state agencies for additional information.
-State agencies may direct any questions concerning this guidance to the appropriate Food and Nutrition Service regional office.
+State agencies may direct any questions concerning this guidance to the appropriate FNS regional office.

 Child Nutrition Division